awsdocs/amazon-s3-userguide/doc_source/list-obj-version-enabled-bucket.md

 1. In the **Buckets** list, choose the name of the bucket that contains the object\.

-1. To see a list of the versions of the objects in the bucket, choose the **List versions** switch\.
+1. To see a list of the versions of the objects in the bucket, choose the **Show versions** switch\.

    For each object version, the console shows a unique version ID, the date and time the object version was created, and other properties\. \(Objects stored in your bucket before you set the versioning state have a version ID of **null**\.\)